gravitational/teleport/rfd/0143-external-k8s-joining.md

   cryptographically random data encoded in base64 URL encoding, e.g:
   `example.teleport.sh/YWJjZGVmZ2hpamtsbW5vcHFyc3R1dnd4`
 3. The client uses its Kubernetes Service Account to call TokenRequest.
-It requests a JWT for its own service account, with the audience specified by the Auth Server and with a short time-to-live.
+It requests a JWT for the secondary service account, with the audience specified by the Auth Server and with a short time-to-live.
 4. The client sends a further request up the stream including this token.
 5. The server validates:
   a.
 The JWT is signed by the keys present in the `jwks` field of the token